sue26/NIJI/README.md

 ## Intro
 This is an official website for Niji Sushi.
-The hosting server is with google engine, and the framework used is Flask.
+The hosting server is with pythonanywhere, and the framework used is Flask.

 ## How To Run
 1. Install and Activate virtual environment (virtenv)